Strictest Cannabis Lab Analysis in Nation: Nevada

 This year dispensaries will be opening as patients receive the medicine they’ve been yearning to purchase legally.
 They’ll have an advantage, from the standpoint of health as they receive the cleanest and safest plants available on the market.
 However, from the entrepreneur’s perspective, there runs the risk of losing money either by having intolerable crops or paying outrageous fees concerning the needed testing.

 The few dispensaries that’ve already opened their doors to patients in Nevada underwent opening day postponements due to the state’s inability to keep the pace in setting down the law.
 While waiting on the state to create guidelines for pesticides used on cannabis, dispensary owners and patients alike suffered through the delay.

-Patients had to delay buying safe and legal medication while dispensaries had to continue to pay employees and facility fees without any way of creating revenue.
+Patients had to wait to buy safe and legal medication while dispensaries continued to pay employees and facility fees without any way of creating revenue.
 But they weren’t the only ones that suffered.

 “It’s been incredibly frustrating,” chief science officer of DigiPath Labs, Cindy Orser, described the wait to Review Journal.
 “We were hoping to be operational at the end of January.
 Or February.
 Or March.
 Or April.
 And now it’s May.”

 DigiPath Labs is one of the first cannabis testing facilities to open; embarking on a mission to ensure each batch of cannabis sold on the market is healthy enough for consumption.
 They will examine the types of pesticides used as well as saturation using liquid chromatography.

 CEO of DigiPath, Todd Denkin, told the Review Journal that DigiPath Labs has cost $1.4 million to start.
 Each machine that measures pesticide residue has cost $250,000.